What Does it Cost to Refinance a Mortgage?

 But what does it cost to get to those savings?
 Do you pay the same fees as you did for your original home loan?

 The short answer: yes, for the most part.
 Since it’s a new loan that takes over your existing loan, there are costs involved.
-When asking yourself, “should I refinance my mortgage?”, take the time to understand just how much “cost” you could be looking at.
+When asking yourself, “should I refinance my mortgage?”, take the time to understand just how much “cost” you may encounter.

 Closing costs on a mortgage refinance

 About half of your mortgage closing costs go to a third-party for necessary transaction services.
 In total, you may be looking at anywhere from zero dollars to several thousand to refinance your mortgage.

 Why the large spread?
 Well, closing costs are dependent on the state you live in, the loan program you choose, your loan amount, the lender you choose, your rate, and even the third parties (title/inspection/appraisal companies) that are used.

 How do you fall into the lower end of that overall cost category?
 Shop around!
 The section below further explains some of the specific fees and costs to refinance a mortgage.

 Mortgage refinance fees